top of page

 Egg Color: Blue- Medium

-We have spent the last three - four years focusing on our Opal flock and improving their natural beauty.
+We have spent the last four years focusing on our Opal flock and improving their natural beauty.
 We are super excited to share these beauties with you.
+We have worked hard on quality and find these to be just damn stunning.
+We breed our Opals to have crests-- nothing worse than crestless chickens, especially legbars.
+We have bred 100's of pullets and cockerels.
+We only select the best for our breeding flock.

 The splits will look like a Cream/Crele Legbar but carry the hidden lavender gene.
 By providing these splits, we are ensuring the genetic diversity in the Opal Legbar Line.
 Thus preventing feathering issues or genetic problems.
 We have more Full Opals in our breeding pens, alongside a few Split Opals.
 We only use Opal x Opal and Opal X Cream Splits for our selling stock.